 3. Complete the Patient Registration

-Once a doctor has provided a written recommendation, you can complete the online patient registration form – the last step in your application process for a medical marijuana card.
+Once a doctor has provided a written recommendation, you can complete the online patient registration form – the last step in your application process for a medical marijuana card in NJ.
 Have all your documentation ready since you will need to enter information on your attending healthcare practitioner’s statement, your patient information, your ATC of choice, the patient certification, and caregiver information if applicable.